-$\frac{https://docs.google.com/forms/d/1PBkoZrVOBAi2uSX7WjlNo7RxiOdZ}{8skhuNwJtLj0Gz8/edit}$
+Google form: https://docs.google.com/forms/d/e/1FAIpQLSe-dCpZhEgMNiFGDyg2X8aJUm7irsCbYlwdyVToJ7Jkumt2jw/viewform

-- 1. Maternal mortality--Is the death of a woman while pregnant or within 42 days of the end of her pregnancy. - 2.
-Health disparities--A health disparity refers to a higher burden of illness, injury, disability, or mortality experienced by one group relative to another. - 3.
-Infant mortality--Infant mortality is the death of an infant before his or her first birthday. - 4.
-Preterm labor--A typical pregnancy lasts about 40 weeks.
-Preterm labor is labor that starts before 37 weeks of pregnancy.
-Preterm labor needs medical attention. - 5.
-Health Care System--A health care system, is the organization of people, institutions, and resources that deliver health care services to meet the health needs of a community. - 6.
-Health Care Worker--Health care workers are people whose job it is to protect and improve the health of their communities. - 7.
-Health Insurance--Health Insurance is a means of protection from financial loss.
-Health insurance typically pays for medical, surgical, prescription drug and sometimes dental expenses. - 8.
-Preventative Screening--Preventive screening/care helps detect or prevent diseases and medical problems before they can become major e.g annual check-ups, immunizations, and flu shots. - 9.
-Midwife--A midwife is a health professional trained to support and care for women during pregnancy, labour and birth.
+- 1) Maternal mortality-Is the death of a woman while pregnant or within 42 days of the end of her pregnancy. - 2) Health disparities-A health disparity refers to a higher burden of illness, injury, disability, or mortality experienced by one group relative to another. - 3) Infant mortality-Infant mortality is the death of an infant before his or her first birthday. - 4) Pre-term labor-A typical pregnancy lasts about 40 weeks.
+Pre-term labor is labor that starts before 37 weeks of pregnancy.
+Pre-term labor needs medical attention. - 5) Health Care System-A health care system, is the organization of people, institutions and resources that deliver health care services to meet the health needs of a community. - 6) Health Care Worker-Health care workers are people whose job it is to protect and improve the health of their communities. - 7) Health Insurance-Health Insurance is a means of protection from financial loss.
+Health insurance typically pays for medical, surgical, prescription drug and sometimes dental expenses. - 8) Preventative Screening-Preventive screening/care helps detect or prevent diseases and medical problems before they can become major e.g. annual check-ups, immunizations and flu shots. - 9) Midwife-A midwife is a health professional trained to support and care or women during pregnancy, labor and birth.